-Recent work on scenario development methodologies has led to increasing use of the concept of safety functions.
-The aim in these methodologies is to identify deviations from an expected evolution scenario, based on the failure of one or more safety functions.
-For example, in work undertaken recently on behalf of ONDRAF/NIRAS, the initial stage of the methodology uses a list of initiating FEPs to identify potential failure of the safety functions provided by the components and barriers of the disposal system.
-These potential failures are identified from a functional diagram for the expected evolution scenario, based in turn on the implementation of a disposal system design at a particular site and phenomenological studies.
+Recent work on scenario development methodologies has led to increasing use of the concept of safety functions, i.e. those functions that the disposal system should fulfil during different time frames in order to achieve its long-term safety objective (e.g., Figure 4).
+The aim in a scenario development methodology is to identify deviations from an expected evolution scenario, based on the failure of one or more safety functions.
+These potential failures can be identified from a functional diagram for the expected evolution scenario, based in turn on the implementation of a disposal system design at a particular site and phenomenological studies.
 In the second stage of the scenario development methodology, altered evolution scenarios are developed by considering the timing of FEPs, their consequences in terms of safety function effectiveness, and the status of other safety functions.